albert-pang/BERTopic-for-Patent-or-Scientific-Literature/README.md

 1. Open Anaconda prompt

-2. Change directory to project folder: cd <PATH_TO_FOLDER>
+2. Change directory to project folder (where the environment.yml is): cd <PATH_TO_FOLDER>

 3. Create the new environment and install dependencies: